kmsec-uk/Categorise-Site-Worker-AI/README.md

 ## Using this service

+To try this Worker out, you need to clone this repository.
 This is meant to be used as an API for other tooling.
 There is no front-end, although you can do basic browser-based viewing as well, as long as the required cookie is set (see Authentication).

 ### Authentication